-Jerome has toured throughout the UK with New York based vocalist and song writer Aimua Eghobamien and has provided arrangements and compositions for a live album recorded in 2013.
+Jerome has toured throughout the UK with New York based vocalist and song writer Aimua Eghobamien and provided arrangements and compositions for a live album recorded in 2013.

-Other artists/bands that Jerome has and does perform with include Clare Teal, Ronnie Scotts Big Band, Tim Richards Great Spirit, Boisdale Blue Rhythm Band, The Westminster Philharmonic, Keith Nichols' Blue Devils, Blue Harlem, Echoes of Ellington, Simon Warner, The Piccadilly Dance Orchestra, Imelda May, Tommaso Starace, David Ogilvy, The Funky Muchachos, Juliet Kelly, The Jazz Repertory Company and The National Screen Orchestra of which he is musical director.
+Other artists/bands that Jerome has and does perform with include Clare Teal, Imelda May, Ronnie Scotts Big Band, Tim Richards Great Spirit, Boisdale Blue Rhythm Band, The Westminster Philharmonic, Keith Nichols' Blue Devils, Blue Harlem, Echoes of Ellington, Simon Warner, The Piccadilly Dance Orchestra, Tommaso Starace, David Ogilvy, The Funky Muchachos, Juliet Kelly, The Jazz Repertory Company and The National Screen Orchestra of which he is musical director.

 Jerome is busy as an arranger and composer of both jazz and classical music and has also produced several albums.
 He recorded a CD with Czech jazz musicians in Prague, for which he provided a number of original songs (including a collaboration with Ivan Kral), arranged and co-produced.
 He performed on and provided the arrangements for Salena Jones' album "Those Eyes" which was recorded by JVC in Tokyo.
 Jerome has provided string arrangements for two albums by cult indy band Songdog and for folk singer Burton Bradstock.
 In 2014 a selection of his compositions were used for a ballet production at the National Theatre in Prague.